Sometimes you just want to escape! Thinking about wild camping can be more fun than the actual experience…unless you get the equipment right.

 Off-ground bivvy hammocks

-One of our favourites is the Amok Draumr 3.0 with bug net.
-So neat, small and easy to put up.
+Hard to find now, but very sophisticated is the Amok Draumr 3.0 with bug net.
+Neat, small and easy to put up.
 It’s got two BIG advantages.
 You can sleep flat rather than bent in the middle, and if you pull two straps, it instantly converts into a comfortable hanging chair.
 It has a removable zip-closure mosquito net that sits well above your head.
 Your camping mat needs to be slipped into the special sleeve, which keeps the hammock flat and provides insulation.

 For a cheaper option, the Hammockbliss Sky Bed with bug net isn’t bad either, but not absolutely flat.